“We practice NEAT here”, said the manager.

 - Together, those incidents result in a 17 percent drop in revenue annually per customer.

 - Poor service negatively affects the business a customer does with a company by 50 percent or more!
 This is the case for 75 percent of business-to-consumer (B2C) customers and 42 percent of business-to-business (B2B) customers.
+Specialists at Professional Communications Network believe that your clients should receive the service they expect when acting as the voice of your company.

 The key to creating extraordinary customer service is to create a culture where anyone can speak up to anyone about serving customers and creating customer experiences..